 With so many variables, startups often feel like they have to resort to radical shortcuts and operational ‘hacks’ if they want to stay afloat.
 One of the first things to get thrown under the managerial bus?
 Effectively dealing with the people you work with.

 Don’t get me wrong.
-Some of the biggest startups today have successfully broken the traditional business model, which in turn skyrocketed their growth.
+Some of the biggest startups and small businesses today have successfully broken the traditional business model, which in turn skyrocketed their growth.
 Unfortunately, countless others have failed in their place – many because they thought employee happiness and teamwork chemistry are just an easy hack away.

 Team disharmony is repeatedly cited as one of the biggest reasons why startups fail, which is hardly a surprise.
 Most new startups don’t have a designated HR manager, and most CEOs lack the proper HR training.
 Instead, they rely on the company’s grandiose vision or founder’s social skills to compensate for the lack of basic procedures.
 That typically works well enough the first few months, and then the dust begins to settle, and operational holes become evident.
 If you live by the hype, you die by the hype.

 On the other hand, you can be sure that investors look at employee retention rate as a sign of your CEO prowess.
 Bottom line: you can hack industry standards.
 You can’t hack people.
 So how can a bootstrapped startup make sure they hire the right people, that don’t start contemplating new job options before the first quarterly report?

 The hiring process is usually the origin story of all ensuing HR headaches.
 Particularly in the startup’s early days, many founders foster the ‘too small to matter’ mentality when making operational decisions.